jducoeur/ShowAsyncExecutorProblem/README.md

 * Inside the block for `withRouter()`, you try to do Slick's `db.run()`
 * Slick consistently crashes.

-You can repro the issue by setting up this repo, compiling and running `test`.
+You can repro the issue by cloning this repo, compiling and running `test`.
 There are two tests in `ShowProblemSpec.scala`, with identical (trivial) Slick code -- one without `withRouter()`, which succeeds, and one with it, which crashes.

 ### Why it matters